How To Make This Blog Site

 Everything from the title to the URL slug to the text content is all part of one markdown file.

-All I did was read this example from the Next.js SSG (Static Site Generation) documentation.
+All we really need is this example from the Next.js SSG (Static Site Generation) documentation.
 Statically generating blogs are not hard!

 Here, I'll explain how it all works.